-Stroke survivor and CaringBridge user Christine and her husband Loren
+Stroke survivor and CaringBridge user Christine and her husband, Loren

-Two years after a shower emboli stroke left her in a non-responsive state for 10 days, followed by two months at three different hospitals, Christine Richards’ health journey continues.
+Three years after a shower emboli stroke left her in a non-responsive state for 10 days, followed by two months at three different hospitals, Christine Richards’ health journey continues.
 She speaks with what she calls a “stroke accent,” and her grammar and penmanship fall short of her standards as a longtime—and beloved—first-grade teacher.
 But she says, “My life is not over.”

 Christine, of Laramie, Wyo., credits her life to the classroom aide and school nurse who called 911 when they noticed her words had stopped making sense.